and Standards Guide

 5.14.
 Match CompletionA match ends as soon as one player's score meets or exceeds the agreed upon match-length as written on the draw sheet.
 Neither player may concede the match prior to this occurrence.
 Note that regardless of score, a match may not end on a dropped cube.

 6.1.
 Illegal MovesUnless the Director states differently and publishes such in advance, Legal Moves shall be enforced.
 After the conclusion of a turn, and before

 6.2.
 Disagreement of Previous Dice RollIn the event that (1) a player has picked up his dice (concluding his turn), (2) his opponent claims the move was illegal, (3) the player in question claims the moves was legal, and (4) the players disagree on what the actual dice roll was, the Director must be summoned and informed of the occurrences.
 If subsequent discussion does not resolve the dice dispute, the Director shall determine what action is fairest.
 The Director may choose to consult spectators or he may determine to side with one of the players if he believes there is sufficient reason to do so, or he may require a high roll to decide if the roll goes over or to determine which roll is used.

 6.3.
-Illegal Initial SetupIf a game has begun and the checkers did not start out in their proper, initial position, a correction shall be made if the error was discovered before completion of the move corresponding to the second roll of the game.
-If the error is discovered after that, the game shall continue without adjustment.
+Illegal Initial SetupIf a game has begun and the checkers did not start out in their proper, initial position, a correction shall be made if the error was discovered before completion of the move corresponding to the

 6.4.
 Checker Discovered Off the BoardIf before a player has begun his bearoff, his checker is found off the board and it can't be determined that the removal occurred on the current play or the play previous to the current one, that checker shall stay out-of-play for the remainder of the game.
 The player with the checker off may still lose a gammon or backgammon.